Headphones On

 "Headphones On" is a song by American singer Addison Rae.
-The song was released on April 18, 2025, through Columbia Records, as the fourth single from Rae's debut studio album Addison.
-The R&B and new jack swing influenced trip hop song speaks about how music is an escape for her and her personal struggles.
+The song was released on April 18, 2025, through Columbia Records, as the fourth single from Rae's debut studio album, Addison.
+The new jack swing-influenced pop, R&B, and trip hop song was written by Rae, Elvira Anderfjärd, and Luka Kloser.
+Its lyrics discuss how music is an escape for her and her personal struggles.

-The song was met with praise from critics, who favorably compared it to the music of Madonna.
+The song was met with critical acclaim, who favorably compared it to the music of Madonna and Britney Spears.
 "Headphones On" became Rae's second song to reach the top forty of the charts in the United Kingdom and Ireland, as well as her second entry on the Billboard Hot 100 following her 2024 single "Diet Pepsi".
-It received a nomination for Song of the Summer at the 2025 MTV Video Music Awards.
+It received a nomination for Song of the Summer at the 2025 MTV Video Music Awards, and was ranked among the best songs of 2025 by music publications such as Pitchfork and NME.

 Background and release

 Rae teased "Headphones On" in March 2025 by posting pictures on Instagram from the set of the music video.
 In early April, she teased lyrics from the song, and later teased the music video through Spotify.
 Rae shared a snippet from the song in a TikTok.
 She released the official teaser on April 14, which announced the release date, and released the official cover on April 15, 2025.
 It marked the first track released under Rae's publishing deal with Sony Music Publishing.
 Rae was sick at the time she recorded the song in Stockholm.